2013 MINI Cooper Roadster

 - "… the nav system is easy to use and readable even with sun on the screen." -- Car and Driver (2012)

 While the Roadster doesn’t have rear seats like its stablemate, the Mini Convertible, it makes up for that deficit with cargo space that reviewers say is larger and more useful.
-With 8.5 cubic feet for cargo, the Roadster’s trunk is bigger than both the Mini Convertible and a direct rival, the Mazda Miata.
+With 8.5 cubic feet for cargo, the Roadster’s trunk is bigger than those of the Mini Convertible and the Mazda Miata.
 Like the Mini Coupe, the Roadster has a pass-through directly behind the seats, which is handy for in-cabin access or longer items.

 - "The Roadster's 8.5-cubic-foot trunk is larger than expected, and offers a trapdoor behind the seats that allows you to stow odds and ends without stopping." -- Kelley Blue Book